Bicycle Helmets for the 2001 Season

 Hong Kong Sports

 J&B's Alpha line for 2001 has models beginning at about $7 retail to $40 tops.
 One has a full lower shell at $15, unusual at that price point.
-A molded in the shell model runs about $40.
+An inmolded model runs about $40.
 They have an N6 model in expanded polyurethane (EPU).
 Most of the profiles are the well-rounded ones we favor.
 Their skate model has the unfortunate old-time name of Skidlid.
 Colors are solid, with some metallic finishes, including a skateboard helmet in full chrome for $40.
 Their toddler helmet goes for $15.
 Their BMX model has a bolted-on visor and face protection.
 J&B has an active program for schools and non-profits either through a local shop or direct.
 Their helmets are made in China, and the EPU model is probably made in Taiwan.

 KBC has two models on the Snell B-95 list, the AZX and the Fox Flite.
-We do not know if the Fox Flite is the same model listed above under AGV or not, but we have found references on the Web to AGV KBC helmets.
-We have never seen either model, but the KBC helmets available from dealers on the Web are full-face motorcycle-style helmets for BMX selling for about $200.
+We do not know if the Fox Flite is the same model listed above under AGV or not, but we have found references on the web to AGV KBC helmets.
+We have never seen either model, but the KBC helmets available from dealers on the web are full-face motorcycle-style helmets for BMX selling for about $200.
 The Flite comes in XXL, but we don't know how large a head it can accommodate.

 A supplier of low-cost helmets to toy and discount stores, Kent has 17 models on Snell's B-95 list, certified to the toughest bike helmet standard in the world.
 Unfortunately, that's all we know about them.